-APNewsBreak: Probe says treatment of Latino teens not abuse
+State probe finds immigrant teens not currently being abused

 - Woman tells police she's a 'clean, thoroughbred, white girl'

-The state investigators said they were unable to interview the immigrant teens who made sworn statements saying they were severely abused.
-Those who made the initial complaints as part of a federal class-action lawsuit filed in November 2017 were subsequently transferred to other facilities or deported back to their home countries after the resolution of their immigration cases.
+The incidents are described in sworn statements from six Latino teens included in a class-action lawsuit filed in November and are alleged to have occurred from 2015 to 2018, under both the Obama and Trump administrations.
+The teens who made those initial complaints were subsequently transferred by federal authorities to other facilities or deported to their home countries.

-Hannah M. Lieberman, a lawyer at the at the Washington Committee for Civil Rights and Urban Affairs representing the Latino teens, said the state report doesn’t disprove the abuse allegations made by her clients.
-She said the legal case against the facility will proceed.
+Angela C. Valentine, the chief deputy director of the state juvenile justice agency, said Monday that investigators interviewed only the 22 who were being held at the facility in late June, following the AP’s report.
+She said the investigators were not permitted to review the case files or medical records of past detainees who say they were abused.

-The incidents described in sworn statements from six Latino teens are alleged to have occurred between 2015 and 2018, under both the Obama and Trump administrations.
+“The only youth the Department of Juvenile Justice interviewed at the Shenandoah Valley Juvenile Center in response to Gov. Northam’s direction to conduct an inquiry were the juveniles currently at the facility,” Valentine said. “(We) did not interview or inspect any records of any … youth making the allegations in the federal lawsuit.”

 Though incarcerated in a facility similar to a prison, the children detained on administrative immigration charges have not been convicted of any crime.
 The U.S. Office of Refugee Resettlement oversees the care of immigrant children held in federal custody.